rubeea/focal_phi_loss_mmsegmentation/README.md

 ### Datasets
 The two benchmark Power line (PL) datasets used in this research are:
-1. Mendeley PL dataset available at:
+1. Mendeley PL dataset available at: https://data.mendeley.com/datasets/twxp8xccsw/8
-2. Power line dataset of urban scenes (PLDU) available at:
+2. Power line dataset of urban scenes (PLDU) available at: https://drive.google.com/drive/folders/1XjoWvHm2I8Y4RV_i9gEd93ZP-KryjJlm

-The train/val splits of these datasets can be found at: [dataset_files](../dataset_files)
+The train/val splits of these datasets used in the experiments can be found at: [dataset_files](../dataset_files)

 ## License